algora-io/algora/priv/content/docs/workspace/autopay.md

 ---
-title: "Set up autopay"
+title: "Autopay on merge"
 ---

-# Set up autopay
+# Autopay on merge

 Navigate to your settings and save a payment method with Stripe to automatically pay out bounties when they are merged.